Ch. 17. Diplomas

 The CCN series is not likely to be continued.

-A test catalogue for diplomas have been set up as part of the Medieval Nordic Text Archive.
+A separate catalogue for diplomas have been set up as part of the Medieval Nordic Text Archive.

 17.2 Originals and copies